 The service environment characteristics described here are

-representative of those an AmeriCorps member encounters while
+representative of those a member encounters while performing the

-accommodations may be made to enable individuals with disabilities to
+made to enable individuals with disabilities to perform the essential

 functions.
 The noise level in the service environment is usually moderate.